VaKonS/zipper/README.md

 ### Current limitations:
 - When compressing to single archive, all files from subfolders will be in root folder of archive.
 - Parameters (i. e. directories/archive name) can be only in local codepage.
 But found filenames can have any codepage.
 They will not be shown correctly in console, but should be processed fine.
+- Search time is evaluated only for maximal precalculated cycle.
+I did not find a formula for smaller cycles (attempt was in commit [9afc972](https://github.com/VaKonS/zipper/commit/9afc972fc2c1e054012ddc0934c90ca464bf7603)), therefore only maximal possible cycle will be found.<br>It only affects time estimation, with default settings cycles smaller than maximal will end the search as intended.

 ---
 ## Tuning: